catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 |

-Now that you understand how you can access the Catalyst Cloud, there are a few small administrative concerns to be aware of before we dive into a hands on demonstration.
+Now that you understand how you can access the Sky TV, there are a few small administrative concerns to be aware of before we dive into a hands on demonstration.